 There will be two poster presentation sessions.
 During Session 1 (9:00 – 11:30 AM), all posters will be judged.
 Presenters must stand by their poster to answer questions and to provide additional information about the research project.
 Session 2 (2:45 AM - 5:00 PM), will provide an opportunity for the public to view the posters.
 We encourage all presenters to be present at their poster to explain their work and receive feedback from attendees.

-During the first poster session, a panel of the UWA professors will view each poster.
+During the first poster session, a panel of judges will view each poster.
 Presenters will be expected to explain their research project and elaborate on the content of the poster.
-Each student will have an approximately 10 minutes to discuss their work.
+Each student will have an approximately 4 minutes to discuss their work.
 The judging panel will question the presenters about their work.
 Students will be judged on the quality of their abstract, their ability to explain their poster, and on their ability to satisfactorily answer the questions about their work.
 Please be aware that the poster design, organization, and ease of reading are important factors in judging your poster.
 For more information about judging criteria, please click here.